How I Stopped Being a Victim

 « … »

 It stopped the day I took the measure of my responsibility.
 The day I worked to put myself at the center of my own life.
-My responsibility is having given power to my tormentors, and having been myself my own worst tormentor.
+My responsibility is having given power to my tormentors, and having been myself my worst tormentor.

-If I had to give a message tonight to people who recognize themselves, who think they are currently victims of people with narcissistic perverse behavior in their couple, at work, it’s to start putting themselves back at the center of their own life.
+If I had to give a message tonight to people who recognize themselves, who think they are currently victims of people with narcissistic pervert behavior in their couple, at work, it’s to start putting themselves back at the center of their own life.
 Here are some leads:

 I haven’t read Valérie Le Goff-Cubilier’s book, however, I recommend it to anyone who would be concerned in their couple.

 As for Christel Petitcollin’s book, if you recognize yourself in the title, read it.
 And don’t start denigrating yourself before starting.
-Simply read it.
+Just read it.
 If you recognize yourself, it will be the beginning of a wonderful journey.
 The beginning of your new life.

 For the most daring, I invite you to read the excellent book by Jean-Charles Bouchoux about narcissistic perverts3).
 He popularizes very well the work of Paul-Claude Racamier4), the first psychiatrist to have published on the subject.